GreyRook/code-with-style/docs/HOWTO.md

 1. *Working Contract* -> Merge Request -> Dev Guide + ChangeLog
 2. *Gitlab Issue* -> Merge Request -> Dev Guide + ChangeLog

-Independent of how the change was initiated, applying the actual change is always done using a merge request that includes an addendum in the change log.
+Regardless of how the change was initiated, applying the actual change is always done using a merge request that includes an addendum in the change log.
 Merge requests need to be approved by more than 50% of the affected team members changes relating to their workflows.
 Project management changes need to be approved by at least more than half of the whole team.